gwenbiophys/NaiveDynamics.jl/docs/src/devdiary.md

 4. Using chunking to parallelize traversal seems to become beneficial around 40 atoms with @btime and around 70 atoms with @time.

 5. Testing polyester.jl in traversal seems to have very little impact, reducing memory size and allocations associated with multithreading.
-Performance seems to be same, possibly slightly worse, though I don't think I have testing resolution to +/-10%
+Performance seems to be same, possibly slightly worse, though I don't think I have testing resolution to +/-10%.
+Maybe not even within 20% between runs.
+Our benchmark requires a fixed data set for different sizes, from 10 to 5000 atoms (naive pairlist becomes terrifyingly unwieldy after 5000 atoms)

+6. ```[Vector{Tuple{K, K, T}}(undef, 0) for i in 1:threads]``` I worried would be damaging to performance, thinking we had a dense vector of dense vectors that would cause dynamic resizing of the entire structure when a single thread would `push!()` one time too far, but instead trying to make an array of references to 'free' the vectors made performance slightly worse with slightly worse memory pressure.

 ### descent into madness
 1. Towards high-end perf. optimization, we have to create several batch runs, a wwhole file of functions and function invocations, that tests specific parts of the algorithm.
 We will need these to generate a macro view of the bvh perf.